trek-view/gopro2gsv/design/mvp/modes-specification.md

 * `-c:v libx264` is an abbreviated version of codec:v.
 Encodes the video using the libx264 codec (H264).
 * `<DIRECTORY NAME>` is the directory name of the timelapse images

-Note, this is purely for example purposes.
-The resulting video should be of the same quality as the input (so might need some more ffmpeg flags to be included).
+The resulting video is of almost the same quality as the input.

 [According to many ad-hoc observations in various Google StreetView groups](https://www.facebook.com/groups/366117726774216), StreetView servers also appear to prefer shorter segments, often rejecting longer videos.
 Again, this is undocumented but I will play it safe and pack videos with a length not exceeding 60 seconds.